ppareit/graphviz-dot-mode/README.md

 graphviz-dot-mode-hook`graphviz-dot-mode-hook`
 list of functions, default: `nil`

-This variable determins which functions are called when `graphviz-dot-mode` starts.
+This variable determines which functions are called when `graphviz-dot-mode` starts.
 To use it, add a line like below to your `.emacs` or other startup file.